Q. What is the history of the Event?

 A. Bathurst is approximately 3 hours by car from the Sydney CBD, 4.5 hours by train or less than an hour by plane – visit www.rex.com.au for flights.

 Q. What is the weather normally like in April?

 A. Bathurst in April has an average low temperature of 6 degrees Celsius and an average high temperature of 21 degrees Celsius.

 Q. What are the accommodation options in Bathurst?

-A. Bathurst has a range of accommodation options - refer to the Accommodation page on this website.
+A. Bathurst has a range of accommodation options – click here for Accommodation options .